sakshhmm/Computer-Networks/README.md

 The Project

-I also worked on a project where I Designed a six-level hub-based network topology where each department of the company was connected through hubs, gradually aggregating traffic upward toward the Juniper EX9214 core switch.
+I also worked on a project where I Designed a six-level hub-based network topology where each department of the company was connected through hubs, gradually Juniper EX9214 core switches, LIU and Patch panels were used to connect to different devices.
 Integrated a Cyberoam Firewall at the network perimeter to filter traffic and enable secure VPN access for remote employees.
 Deployed a TJ1270MSPP multiplexer to combine voice, video, and data streams, ensuring optimized bandwidth utilization, while routing inter-department traffic through a central router for external connectivity.

-Technology used- Cyberoam, Juniper EX9214, TJ1270MSPP, Hubs, Routers.
+Technology used: Cyberoam Firewall, Juniper EX9214, TJ1270MSPP, Hubs, Routers